DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/35 Enable Pagination.md

-If the number of items does not fit in the Lookup size, the scrolling bar appears.
-You can load items by parts on the "next" button click.
+You can enable pagination of the Lookup component.
+This feature is intended to render the Lookup items.
+If the item data is remote, pagination allows to load items by parts to speed up the Lookup's working process.
 Follow the steps below to enable this functionality:

-1. Set the Lookup's [pageLoadMode](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#pageLoadMode) property to "nextButton".
+1. Set the DataSource's [paginate](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate) property to **true**.

-2. Set the DataSource's [paginate](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate) property to **true**.
+2. Use the DataSource's [pageSize](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pageSize) property to specify the number of visible items on one page.
+If you group data (see the topic before), the page size equals the amount of groups.

-3. Use the DataSource's [pageSize](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pageSize) property to specify the number of visible items.
+If the number of items does not fit in the Lookup size, the scrolling bar appears.
+You can load items by parts on the "Next" button click.

-Additionally, specify the [nextButtonText](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#nextButtonText) property to rename the "next" button.
+To do this, set the Lookup's [pageLoadMode](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#pageLoadMode) property to "nextButton".
+Additionally, specify the [nextButtonText](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#nextButtonText) property to rename the "Next" button.

 ---
 ##### jQuery